magnus-ISU/GospelOfMagnus/gospel.md

 John 18:1
 1 After Jesus had spoken these words, he went out with his disciples across the Kidron valley to a place *on the Mount of Olives* where there was a garden, which he and his disciples entered.

+## Jesus foretells Peter's denial the second time in Mark and Matthew

 Matthew 26:31-33
 31 Then Jesus said to them, "You will all become deserters because of me this night; for it is written, 'I will strike the shepherd, and the sheep of the flock will be scattered.'
 32 But after I am raised up, I will go ahead of you to Galilee."